MASPA: An efficient strategy for path planning with a tethered marsupial robotics system: The Model

 \section{The Model}

-A marsupial robotics system comprises three elements: a UGV, a UAV, and a controllable tether connecting the two vehicles.
-In our model, the movement of these vehicles is sequential; that is, the UGV moves when the UAV is stationary on board, and conversely, the UAV flies when the UGV is stopped at a fixed position.
+A tethered marsupial robotics system comprises three elements: a UGV, a UAV, and a controllable tether connecting the two vehicles.
+As mentioned above, in our model, the movement of these vehicles is sequential; that is, the UGV moves when the UAV is stationary on board, and conversely, the UAV flies when the UGV is stopped at a fixed position.
 When the UGV carries the UAV, we represent the entire system as a cylinder with radius $r$ and height $h$, where $h>2r$; when flying, the UAV is modeled as a sphere of radius $r$.
 Notice that we consider similar radii for UGV and UAV for the sake of simplicity, but our methods are also valid for cases where they have different sizes.
 We define a tie point for each vehicle, which is the location where it connects to the tether.
 For the UAV, the tie point is assumed to be at the bottom of the sphere.
 For the UGV, the tether is attached to a point on the cylinder with a height of $h-2r$.
+Figure~\ref{fig:marsupial-system2} illustrates the complete model of the marsupial system.

 We assume that the reference position $X$ of the UGV is located at the lowest point of the cylinder's axis.
 Given the UGV with fixed position $X$ and the aerial target $T$, we establish the UAV take-off point $top(X)$ as a fixed point on the cylinder at height $h-r$.
 While the UAV is landed, the UGV can rotate to align $top(X)$ within the vertical plane $\pi_{X,T}$ that contains $X$ and $T$ (its cylindrical model allows the system to rotate without colliding if it was initially free of collisions).
 Before taking off, we despise the movement of the UAV from its landed position on board the UGV to $top(X)$ and assume that there is no collision.
 When flying, we restrict the UAV motion to the vertical plane $\pi_{X,T}$ following a trajectory from $top(X)$ to $T$.
-Figure~\ref{fig:marsupial-system2} illustrates the complete model of the marsupial system.

-In this work, we model obstacles as orthogonal cuboids~\footnote{An orthogonal cuboid is a solid whose edges are all aligned with pairs of orthogonal coordinate axes.} This is not a strong limitation from a practical point of view, as typical objects (e.g., walls, beams, or boxes) can be modeled as cuboids, and more complex structures can also be constructed by combining orthogonal cuboids.
+In this work, we model obstacles as orthogonal cuboids~\footnote{An orthogonal cuboid is a solid whose edges are all aligned with pairs of orthogonal coordinate axes.}.
+This is not a strong limitation from a practical point of view, as typical objects (e.g., walls, beams, or boxes) can be modeled as cuboids, and more complex structures can also be constructed by combining orthogonal cuboids.

 For handling collisions involving both the UAV and the tether, we consider the following definition.
 We refer the UAV's path to the path followed by the center of the sphere, and we say that \emph{the UAV's path is collision-free} if the locus of points equidistant from the path at distance $r$ does not cross any obstacle.
 With this definition, a tether below the UAV's path at vertical distance $r$ does not intersect any obstacle.
 See Figure \ref{fig:marsupial-system2}.
 We assume that the UAV has a path tracker that allows it to fly paths with the same shape as the tether.